Zimbabwean bond coins

 The Reserve Bank of Zimbabwe began to release Zimbabwean bond coins on 18 December 2014.
 The coins were supported by a US$50 million facility extended to the Reserve Bank of Zimbabwe by Afreximbank (the African Export–Import Bank).
 To date coins worth US$15 million have been struck out of the total $50 million available.
 The coins were first issued in denominations of 1, 5, 10, and 25 cents and are pegged to the corresponding values in U.S. dollars.
 A 50 cents bond coin was released in March 2015.

 The coins were issued to remedy a lack of small change resulting from the absence of a solid seigniorage contract with the U.S., South Africa or any of several other countries whose currencies, including the U.S. dollar and the euro, are being used in the multi-currency system that arose in 2009, when Zimbabwe abandoned the Zimbabwean dollar in response to several cycles of hyperinflation.
 The Zimbabwean economy being too frail and small to pay the interest which would come with a seigniorage contract, the country chose instead to implement a multi-currency environment based on the U.S. dollar.
 However, this arrangement has meant a shortage of small change in coins.

-Public reaction to the bond coins has been extremely skeptical, with widespread fear that they are the government's first step to reintroducing an unreliable Zimbabwean dollar.
+Public reaction to the bond coins has been extremely skeptical, with widespread fear that they are the government's first step to reintroducing the distrusted Zimbabwean dollar.
 John Mangudya, the Governor of the Reserve Bank of Zimbabwe, had denied that the Zimbabwean dollar was being reintroduced.

 The bond coins, struck at the South African Mint in Pretoria, were the first Zimbabwean coins since 2003.

 A bimetallic one-dollar bond coin was released on 28 November 2016 along with two- and five-dollar Zimbabwean bond notes.
 A bimetallic two-dollar bond coin was released in 2019, and circulates with its equivalent banknote in circulation.